j-p-courneya/Intro-Python-Bioinformatics/_episodes/08-libraries.md

 ## Importing an External Module

 Importing a module is like getting a piece of lab equipment out of a storage locker and setting it up on the bench.
-Moduels provide additional functionality to the basic Python package, much like a new piece of equipment adds functionality to a lab space.
+Modules provide additional functionality to the basic Python package, much like a new piece of equipment adds functionality to a lab space.
 Just like in the lab, importing too many libraries can sometimes complicate and slow down your programs - so we only import what we need for each program.